-Updated: December, 2017Summary of common traffic laws in Kentucky – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: May, 2018Summary of common traffic laws in Kentucky – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Kentucky Office of Highway Safety website.

 In Kentucky, the maximum speed limit for cars is 70 mph.
 The maximum highway speed for trucks is only 65 mph.
 Maximum speeds may only apply to small sections of designated roads - not all highways.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Kentucky allows new drivers to get their learners permit at the age of 16.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16 years and 6 months.
-An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
-However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.
+An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.

 In Kentucky, drivers can obtain their full drivers license at the age of 17.